Basecatcherz/Vanmoof-S3-X3-Home-Assistant-Connector/README.md

 - Distance driven
 - Lock state

+The script also publishes auto discovery messages to make sure the bike will show up in Home Assistant automatically.

 ## Requirements
 - Bluetooth LE enabled device to run the script on (tested on Raspberry Pi 3)
 - Home Assistant